bytebase/bytebase/docs/schema-update-guide.md

 ## Development

 Let's take an example that our release is at version `1.5` and dev at version `1.6`.

-If there is `1.6/0000__placeholder.sql` file in the dev version directory,
+There is `1.6/0000__placeholder.sql` file in the dev version directory that does nothing other than letting people to follow it.

-1. Rename the placeholder file to something meaningful related to feature such as `1.6/0000__roofshot.sql` and fill in the DDL.

-Otherwise,

-1. Add a new SQL file for the DDL such as `1.6/0001__moonshot.sql`.
-The prefix numbers should be in consecutively increasing order.
+1. Add a new SQL file for the DDL such as `1.6/0001__roofshot.sql`.
+The prefix numbers should be in consecutively increasing order such as `0001__rootshot.sql` then `0002__moonshot.sql`.

-Other than the DDL change, we should also

 1. Update `LATEST.sql` and `LATEST_DATA.sql` w.r.t. the DDL changes.
 (TODO: auto-generate the latest schema)
 1. Update [dev demo data](https://github.com/bytebase/bytebase/tree/main/store/demo/dev) if needed.
 1. Since we use the same code for both dev and release schemas, we should add if-else branching to read storage differently based on schema version.
 (TODO: add example later)